 The ambiguities and confusion associated with determining the boundaries of racial categories have over time provoked a widespread scholarly consensus that discrete or essentialist races are socially constructed, not biologically real.
 However, significant scholarly debate persists regarding whether reproductive isolation, either during human evolution or through modern practices barring miscegenation, may have generated sufficient genetic isolation as to justify using the term race to signify the existence of non-discrete human groups that share not only physical phenotypes but also clusters of genetic material.
 In addition, scholarly debate exists concerning the formation and character of socially constructed, discrete racial categories.
 For instance, some scholars suggest that race is inconceivable without racialized social hierarchies, while others argue that egalitarian race relations are possible.
 Finally, substantial controversy surrounds the moral status of racial identity and solidarity and the justice and legitimacy of policies or institutions aimed at undermining racial inequality.

-In what follows, I will first trace the historical origins and development of the concept of race.
-I will then examine contemporary philosophical debates over whether races actually exist.
-Thereafter, I will examine the differences between race and ethnicity.
-Finally, I will examine debates among moral, political and legal philosophers over the validity of racial identity, racial solidarity, and race-specific policies such as affirmative action and race-based representation.
+In Section II, I will trace the historical origins and development of the concept of race.
+Section III covers contemporary philosophical debates over whether races actually exist.
+Thereafter, in section IV I will examine the differences between race and ethnicity.
+Finally, in Section V I will survey debates among moral, political and legal philosophers over the validity of racial identity, racial solidarity, and race-specific policies such as affirmative action and race-based representation.

 - 1. History of the Concept of Race